 Teaching Commons > Events > Teaching & Learning Conference > 27th Annual Teaching and Learning Conference (2022)

 Each year, the conference brings together roughly 300 faculty, staff, and other members of the DePaul community to share knowledge, promote effective teaching practices, and improve student learning experiences across the University.
-The 27th Annual Teaching and Learning Conference is scheduled as an in-person event but will switch to a virtual event if COVID-19 safety protocols require it.
+The 27th Annual Teaching and Learning Conference was facilitated entirely online.

-The conference is sponsored by DePaul’s Center for Teaching and Learning with financial assistance from the Quality of Instruction Council (QIC).
+The conference was co-sponsored by DePaul’s Center for Teaching and Learning and the Office of Associate Provost for Diversity, Equity, and Inclusion.
 Key contributors to the planning of the conference included: Student Affairs, the University-Center for Writing-based Learning (UCWbL), and Faculty Council's Committee on Learning and Teaching (COLT).

 In 2014, she was invited to the White House Research Conference on Girls to discuss her work focused on the lives of Black girls.
 For her work in the field of Hip Hop education, in 2016, Dr. Love was named the Nasir Jones Hiphop Fellow at the Hutchins Center for African and African American Research at Harvard University.
 In April of 2017, Dr. Love participated in a one-on-one public lecture with bell hooks focused on the liberatory education practices of Black and Brown children.
 In 2018, Georgia’s House of Representatives presented Dr. Love with a resolution for her impact on the field of education.
 She has also provided commentary for various news outlets including NPR,

 Atlanta Journal Constitution.
 She is the author of the books

 We Want to Do More Than Survive: Abolitionist Teaching and the Pursuit of Educational Freedom and